-- Peel and stick wallpaper
+Peel and stick wallpaper

     This melamine TV unit weighs a tonne!
 Since I wanted the focal point be the interior of this piece I removed the two doors.

     Preparing the surface, which in my opinion is the longest and most laborious step; I removed the hinges, handles and the bottom.
 I cleaned all surfaces and handles with Colorantic Cleaner and Varnish Remover and took care to rinse really well.

     As the furniture is made of melamine, I applied a coat of Colorantic Oil primer so that the paint adhers well.

-Using the foam roller, I gave it three coats of the color Zen, and for the smaller areas I used the synthetic oval brush, it did the job very well.
+    Using the foam roller, I gave it three coats of the colour Zen, and for the smaller areas I used the synthetic oval brush, it did the job very well.
 I thought it was important to get the upper hand as well, because as I didn’t know which house it would fit into.
 I also gave two coats of the colour Cotton Ball, on the sides of the drawers as well as on the interior surfaces of the cabinet.

     While this was drying, I was able to tackle the details:

     -I painted the handles black using an aresol spray.

     -I measured and cut the wood lattes of wood that I recouperated from and old bedroom

     -Measured and cut the wallpaper